TriumphLLC/Blend4Web/deploy/doc/en/_sources/outdoor_rendering.txt

 Depending on the texture size and the number of vertices in the processed meshes the execution time of the script may vary from a fraction of a second up to several minutes.
 Make sure that the texture named ``ShoreDistance`` is created for the water mesh.

 Upon script execution some system properties are saved in the water material.
-Therefore the scene must be saved after the script has finished working.
+Therefore, the scene must be saved after the script has finished working.

 .. _atmosphere: